Rickyc14/NOKIA-Analysis/README.md

 <br><br>
 The graph below shows us a close-up of Nokia's stock price in the past six months.
-R's <em>simple moving average</em> method allows us to smooth stock spikes to get a better understanding of its future value. <br>
+R's <em>simple moving average</em> method along with its `chartSeries` function allows some <em>noise</em> reduction.
+In other words, anything that doesn't reflect the genuine underlying trend will be detached -- like reactive traders interfering with the stock's real value by acting on assumptions, and not on qualitative/quantitative factors.

+<br><br>
 ![alt text](data-plot/Rplot.jpg "NOKIA2")